-Updated March ’24 :Botanical Gardens in Miami and SoFla
+Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 By Yours Truly and Jan Engoren

-Botanical Gardens in Miami, the seven best, and other top ones in South Florida, time to check them out along with their exciting programming for all ages for fall 2023.
+Botanical Gardens in Miami, the seven best, and other top ones in South Florida, time to check them out along with their exciting programming for all ages .
 Below, find some of the best natural areas in the tri-county area for your enjoyment and health.
 To really appreciate your visit, check out each website; many venues have changing art and sculpture exhibits, and provide video tours with history and highlights.
 Plus, many offer exciting events and classes, ranging from farmers markets, entertainment and arts/crafts classes to cooking and yoga, family days, and also host weddings.
 Special programming, too, for these botanical gardens in Miami and South Florida!

 One of the most famous botanical gardens in Miami, the 83 acre Fairchild Tropical Botanic Gardens has numerous distinctions.
 See rare palms, cycads, orchids, and bromeliads, different varieties of ginger, and the largest collection of tropical bamboo in the world, with 125 species of bamboo.
 Love fruit trees?
 Find some of the world’s most exotic tropical fruits from the Amazon, Borneo, Indonesia, Malaysia, and Thailand.
-The Tropical Flowering Trees collection displays over 740 species of flowering trees from all over the world.There’s also a tropical plant conservatory and rare plant house plus a delightful butterfly garden.
+The Tropical Flowering Trees collection displays over 740 species of flowering trees from all over the world.There’s also a tropical plant conservatory and rare plant house plus a delightful butterfly garden

 January: Festival of Chocolate